karrot-dev/35c3-foodsaving-talk/index.md

   * seems perfect for food waste
 * collect food and redirect to food banks and community cafes
   * professional food handlers, regulated and trained
+>>>>>>> Add more things and images

+--

+## ... but

+* stigma of living from charity
+* now intertwined with state and market
+* short term measures of impact miss the point

+???

 ... but
+* stigma of living from charity
+  * want: dignity, independence, empowerment
+  * netherlands study food bank emotions:
+    * appreciated food but
+    * the shame of being "bottom of the social hierarchy"
+  * not approach to solving systemic poverty
 * now intertwined with state and market
   * recent report about state of civil society
     * "charities are seen to have become part of the very system they were set up to challenge"
   * grants -> contracts
   * UK: laws setup to prevent criticism of the government
   * accountable to their funders, not people and communities
-* stigma of living from charity
-  * want: dignity, independence, empowerment
-  * netherlands study food bank emotions:
-    * appreciated food but
-    * the shame of being "bottom of the social hierarchy"
 * short term measures of impact miss the point
   * "size, turnover and short-term measures of impact"
   * long term "connections with people and communities... everyone involved to have some power"